 It comes down to practicing a few basic things before you’re ready to jet-set: exercise, sleep well, stay hydrated and stay sober.
 The worst thing you can treat your body to before a long-haul flight, is a hangover.

 If at all possible, prepare your body for the change before you leave.
 Visiting grandma in Uzbekistan for the holidays?
 That’s a 12 hour time-ahead difference, if you’re on the West Coast.
 So, start preparing your body before the trip by waking up and going to bed earlier than normal.
-A flight from the direction of West to East is opposite (going to bed later and waking up later).
+For a flight going west to east, take the opposite approach: go to bed later, and wake up earlier.

 Once they close those cabin doors, you still have to have to be intentional about treating your body well.
 After all, you will be in a cramped space for a very lo-o-ong time, so firstly – stay hydrated.

-That means plenty of H20 and no C8H10N4O2 or C2H60 (caffeine or alcohol).
-You may be tempted to zone out with a cocktail– but you’ll end up wide-eyed and dry a few hours after.
+That means plenty of H20, and no C8H10N4O2 or C2H5OH (caffeine or alcohol, for those of you who’ve never had to cram for a chemistry exam).
+You may be tempted to zone out with a cocktail – but you’re just increasing the chance that you’ll end up wide-eyed and dry a few hours after.

 Things That Make You Go ZZZZ

 Some are avid fans of certain vitamin supplements or medicinal aids that can help you relax or even sleep for greater lengths of time on planes.
-Many swear by Melatonin, a natural substance that helps regulate sleep cycles and is available in a pill.
-However, the supplement has recently has gotten a bad rap for causing even more fatigue if the proper dosage isn’t taken.
+Many swear by melatonin, a natural substance that helps regulate sleep cycles and is available in a pill.
+However, the supplement has recently has gotten a bad rap for causing even more fatigue if the proper dosage isn’t taken, or if it’s not taken correctly.
 Other common medicinal aids include prescribed or over-the-counter sleeping pills and motion sickness pills.
 These can help while you’re on the plane, but many complain of grogginess for days after they land, so use judiciously.

-Finally – caffeine can be useful if you’re trying to be in wake mode when you land, but give your body clock time (pun intended), to adjust to the new time zone.
+Finally – caffeine can be useful toward the end of your flight if you’re trying to be in wake mode when you land, but give your body clock time to adjust to the new time zone.

 Hit the Ground Running